HenryAWE/asbind20/doc/object_type.md

 | `enum_refs()`      | `asBEHAVE_ENUMREFS`    | `void f(int&in)`   |
 | `release_refs()`   | `asBEHAVE_RELEASEREFS` | `void f(int&in)`   |

+### Factory
+Similar to `constructor(_function)()` / `list_constructor(_function)()`, they can be registered by `factory(_function)()` / `list_factory(_function)()`.
+The only difference is that, while constructor of value class uses placement `new` on uninitialized memory preallocated by AngelScript, factory of reference type returns a pointer to an allocated and initialized object.

+Some tips for the factory of reference type:
+- For reference counted type, the reference counter should be set to `1` during initialization.
+- If your type involves GC, you need to notify the GC of a newly created object by `NotifyGarbageCollectorOfNewObject`, [as explained in AngelScript's official document](https://www.angelcode.com/angelscript/sdk/docs/manual/doc_gc_object.html#doc_reg_gcref_2).

+### Operators
+They are similar to binding operators for value type.
-- Besides, the generated operator wrappers don't support function that may return a reference class by value, e.g. `T opAdd(const T&in) const`, which can easily cause an issue related to lifetime.
+However, the generated operator wrappers don't support function that may return a reference class by value, e.g. `T opAdd(const T&in) const`, which can easily cause an issue related to lifetime.
 You can use a lambda expression to convert value to pointer/reference by your desired conversion logic.

+### Methods
+Similar to that for value class.
+But you should deal with ownership/lifetime of returned object carefully.
+Use a lambda wrapper if necessary.

 # Templated Value/Reference Class
 The template class is special value/reference class.
 It can be registered with `template_value_class`/`template_ref_class`.
 The binding generator will automatically handle the hidden type information (`asITypeInfo*`, passed by `int&in` in AngelScript) as the first argument when generating constructor/factory function from C++ constructors.